bugzilla/bugzilla/docs/en/rst/about.rst

 This document uses the following conventions:

-.. caution:: This is a caution.
-Make sure to read this to not be in trouble!
+.. warning:: This is a warning - something you should be aware of.

-.. tip:: This is a hint or tip, especially about some configuration tweaks.

 .. note:: This is just a note, for your information.

-.. warning:: This is a warning, something you should take care of.

 A filename or a path to a filename is displayed like this:
 :file:`/path/to/filename.ext`